Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 After 9/11, I took the threat of terrorism seriously, still do.
 But also I was concerned about how the new surveillance authorities might be abused.
 When there was the first expiration date [of the PATRIOT Act], to ensure that Congress could come back and reconsider the authorities after the panic had passed, I opposed the reauthorization.
 I thought it was too broad.
 I just think Congress misunderstood how it would be used.
 And that’s why, in the years that followed, I was more and more amazed at what was really going on.
 And particularly about the secret interpretations that permitted the mass surveillance of millions of Americans.

 The Biden White House hasn’t asked to reauthorize section 215 of the PATRIOT Act, which previously allowed the NSA and the FBI to collect vast amounts of data on people in the U.S. But section 702 of the Foreign Intelligence Surveillance Act continues to permit this, and allows for the FBI’s “backdoor-search loophole.”
-And then there’s executive order 12333, which also permits mass surveillance.
+And then there’s executive order 12333, which also allows for the collection of Americans’ data.
 What do you think of how the government is using its surveillance powers today?

 Remember, this administration is new.
 It’s been on the job only a few months.
 But as I’ve always said, my job is to hold officials accountable no matter who’s the president, and I intend to do it.
 I’ve had a number of conversations with [CIA] Director Haines, talking particularly about the Fourth Amendment Is Not For Sale [Act], and how the government is collecting information.
 And I’m also very troubled about private sector surveillance.